 What do I do if something is wrong with my room?

 Problems related to your room or common areas within the building can be directed a Gryphon within the building.
 Gryphons can direct and assist students with repairs and corrections.

 What items are not permitted due to fire safety regulations?

 Halogen lamps, candles of any kind (including decorative), incense, automatic drip coffee makers, percolators, all cooking appliances such as hot plates, hot pots, microwave ovens, toasters, toaster ovens, electric fry pans, grills/griddles, portable heating units of any kind, electric blankets, and sun lamps.
 See GPO for a more complete list.

 Traditional housing is coed separated by floor (i.e. 1st floor men, 2nd floor women) or by section, usually with a stairwell and fire door diving them (i.e. left side female, right side male).

 Lehigh assigns rooms based on desired housing and programmatic preferences.
 A random process will be utilized for all deposited students to determine your housing assignment along with others who have made similar selections.
 To accommodate all students, halls are pre-designated by gender based on enrollment.
-Once your residence hall is assigned, you are matched with a roommate using the information you provide on the Housing Contract.
+Once your residence hall is assigned, you are matched with a roommate using the information you provide through My College Roommate.
 If you request a student and he or she requests you, you will automatically be placed together.